patricksimpson/posts/2021/i-follow.md

 ## Rules

-I try not to list people that don't have their own websites (RSS), espeically Medium blogs.
+I try not to list people that don't have their own websites (RSS).

-While I understand why there are some very smart and well educated people I admire on those websites, I make an attempt at endorsing people that have taken the extra step of creating their "own" space on the internet.
+While I understand why there are some very smart and well educated people I admire on those websites (like Medium), I make an attempt at endorsing people that have taken the extra step of creating their "own" space on the internet.

 ## People